twolodzko/se/README.md

 When script contains multiple instructions, they can be delimited with `;` or `.`.

 * `;` is used for chaining instructions.
-After processing the instruction, the buffer would be processed using the following instruction.
+After processing the instruction, the pattern space would be processed using the following instruction.
 * `.` marks the final instruction.
 If the address of the instruction would positively match, the processing of the line would stop after running the command, all the following instructions would be skipped.
-  In a way, `.` works like the command `d`, but it does not clear the buffer.
+  In a way, `.` works like the command `d`, but it does not clear the pattern space.

 For example, the script